rtic-rs/rtic/book/en/src/internals/timer-queue.md

 handler; basically, `enqueue_unchecked` delegates the task of setting up a new timeout interrupt to the `SysTick` handler.

+## Resolution and range of `Instant` and `Duration`

+In the current implementation the `DWT`'s (Data Watchpoint and Trace) cycle counter is used as a monotonic timer. `Instant::now` returns a snapshot of this timer; these DWT snapshots (`Instant`s) are used to sort entries in the timer queue.
+The cycle counter is a 32-bit counter clocked at the core clock frequency.
+This counter wraps around every `(1 << 32)` clock cycles; there's no interrupt associated to this counter so nothing worth noting happens when it wraps around.

+To order `Instant`s in the queue we need to compare two 32-bit integers.
+To account for the wrap-around behavior we use the difference between two `Instant`s, `a - b`, and treat the result as a 32-bit signed integer.
+If the result is less than zero then `b` is a later `Instant`; if the result is greater than zero then `b` is an earlier `Instant`.
+This means that scheduling a task at an `Instant` that's `(1 << 31) - 1` cycles greater than the scheduled time (`Instant`) of the first (earliest) entry in the queue will cause the task to be inserted at the wrong place in the queue.
+There some debug assertions in place to prevent this user error but it can't be avoided because the user can write `(instant + duration_a) + duration_b` and overflow the `Instant`.

+The system timer, `SysTick`, is a 24-bit counter also clocked at the core clock frequency.
+When the next scheduled task is more than `1 << 24` clock cycles in the future an interrupt is set to go off in `1 << 24` cycles.
+This process may need to happen several times until the next scheduled task is within the range of the `SysTick` counter.

+In conclusion, both `Instant` and `Duration` have a resolution of 1 core clock cycle and `Duration` effectively has a (half-open) range of `0..(1 << 31)` (end not included) core clock cycles.

 ## Queue capacity

 The capacity of the timer queue is chosen to be the sum of the capacities of all